 I have really noticed how much more comfortable hiking pants that employ this type of make-up are than what was available even a few years back.
 I put it that all down to the material combination changes.

 What I’ve also noticed is that this kind of material make-up can really lend itself to some of the other key items, that you want to have your hiking pants to have, namely breathability and water resistance.

-A heavier pant will also have a thicker and tougher fabric weave and likely some extra water resistance capabilities on the face of the fabric, more about that below.
+A heavier pair of pants will also have a thicker and tougher fabric weave and likely some extra water resistance capabilities on the face of the fabric, more about that below.